fititnt/AdHocSecurebox/README.md

 1. <s>Restart from my main OS on Tails and Commit from there</s>
 2. Do commits via git, and not via GitHub web interface
 3. Fix issue `Error: net::ERR_CONNECTION_REFUSED` on VSCode when trying to check for extensions
+4. When 2 is solved, divide on this project in different scripts

 ## License